KwatME/Medicine.md/Molecule/Mineral/Fe.md

 # "

-5g in the body: 3g used in the erythroid cells, 0.5g used in myoglobin, 1g stored in ferritin and hemosiderin, and 0.007g transported by transferrin.
+5g in the body: 3g used in hemoglobin, 0.5g used in myoglobin, 1g stored in ferritin and hemosiderin, and 0.007g transported by transferrin.

+# /

+Hemoglobin

 # \